abhishekw1/angular-production-app/README.md

 Now we have added the ui design and shared ui-toolbar component between client and dahsboard app.
 Also added crud operations in service in libs and shared in client and dashboard app.

+## To Generate Nest Js Resource For Crud Application

+`nx g @nx/nest:resource widgets --type rest --crud true --directory apps/api/src  --dry-run`

+## branch neam :- dashboard-component-ui
+Now we have added the ui design and shared ui-toolbar component between client and dahsboard app.
+Also added crud operations in service in libs and shared in client and dashboard app.